truesup/AIcook/README.md

+AI-powered recipe generator based on ingredients you have.

 # 👨‍🍳 AIcook

 **AIcook** is a simple and creative web app that generates cooking recipes based on the ingredients you currently have.